uc-cdis/cloud-automation/tf_files/aws/modules/vpn_nlb_central_csoc/README.md

 ## CERTS RENEWAL

 ## Renewing the OpenVPN server certs
-1. Create a diretcory to save the current certs
+1. Create a directory to save the current certs
 ```mkdir -p /etc/openvpn/easy-rsa/keys/oldkeys.$(hostname).$(date +%F)```

 2. Copy the current certs to the directory